Hirateeeeee/Msc_Class_test/readme.md

 Grader Script

-This is a grader script I did a long time ago, it should justify the hardness of a assignment based on whether the mean grade is more than 1 sigma above or below the average grade for the whole year.
+This is a script I did a long time ago, it should justify the hardness of a assignment based on whether the mean grade is more than 1 sigma above or below the average grade for the whole year.